Satmar: Communities

-The two largest Satmar communities are in Williamsburg, Brooklyn and Kiryas Joel, New York.
+The two largest Satmar communities are in South Williamsburg, Brooklyn and Kiryas Joel, New York.
 There are also significant Satmar communities in Borough Park, Brooklyn, and in Monsey and Bloomingburg, New York.
 Smaller concentrations can be found elsewhere.
 In North America, there are institutions in Los Angeles; Lakewood, New Jersey; and Montreal.

-Elsewhere, cities such as Antwerp, London, and Manchester; and in Argentina and Australia have Satmar groups, and there are many spread throughout Israel.
+Elsewhere there are Satmar groups in cities such as Antwerp, London, and Manchester, and in Argentina and Australia, and there are many spread throughout Israel.
 Aaron Teitelbaum has stated that he wants to establish a community in Romania too.

-There is a small community of Satmar gerim (converts) living in Guatemala, having rejected the Lev Tahor cult which initially converted the group before being expelled from the country.
+There is a small community of Satmar living in Guatemala.
+They were originally gerim (converts) to the Lev Tahor cult, which had settled there in 2014; the group soon broke with Lev Tahor, which was expelled from the country in 2015.
 The community of about 40 families has the full backing of the Satmar community in Williamsburg.

-In addition to the Grand Rabbis' two main congregations, Chaim Yehoshua Halberstam, chief rabbi of the Satmar community in Monsey, became its local leader.
+In addition to the Grand Rabbis of the two main communities, Chaim Yehoshua Halberstam, is chief rabbi of the Satmar community in Monsey and its local leader.
 Unlike the two brothers, Halberstam does not lay claim to the entire sect, though he conducts himself in the manner of a Hasidic Rebbe, accepting kvitel and holding tish.
-Another son, Lipa Teitelbaum, established his own congregation and calls himself Zenter Rav, in homage to the town of Senta, Serbia, where his father served as rabbi before World War II.
+Another brother, Lipa Teitelbaum, established his own congregation and calls himself Zenter Rav, in homage to the town of Senta, Serbia, where his father served as rabbi before World War II.

 Ideology

 The principles of Satmar reflect Joel Teitelbaum's adherence to the Hungarian ultra-Orthodox school of thought, a particularly extreme variety, founded by Hillel Lichtenstein and his son-in-law Akiva Yosef Schlesinger in the 1860s, on the eve of the Schism in Hungarian Jewry.
 Faced with rapid acculturation and a decline in religious observance, Lichtenstein preached utter rejection of modernity, widely applying the words of his teacher, Moses Sofer: "All that is new is forbidden by the Torah."
 Schlesinger accorded Yiddish and traditional Jewish garb a religious status, idealizing them as a means of separation from the outside world.

 To reinforce his opposition to secular studies and the use of a vernacular, Schlesinger ventured outside the realm of strict halakha (Jewish law) and based his rulings on the non-legalistic Aggadah.
 The ultra-Orthodox believed that the main threat did not come from liberal Jewish Neologs, who advocated religious reform, but from the moderate traditionalists; they directed their attacks chiefly against the modern Orthodox Azriel Hildesheimer.
 Their power base lay among the Unterlander Jews of northeastern Hungary – roughly present-day eastern Slovakia, Zakarpattia Oblast, and Northern Transylvania – where modernity made little headway, and the local Galician-descended Jews were poor, unacculturated, and strongly influenced by Hasidism.
-Sighet, as well as most other Hungarian Hasidic dynasties, originated from these regions.
+Siget, as well as most other Hungarian Hasidic dynasties, originated from these regions.